Python-Markdown/markdown/docs/contributing.md

 not necessary.
 The release notes can be found at `docs/change_log`.

 Each release must have an entry in `docs/change_log/index.md` which follows the format of the existing entries.
+Each entry should include a reference to the relevant Issue or PR in the format `#123` (where `123` is the issue number).
 A MAJOR release (`X.0.0`) and a MINOR release (`X.X.0`) should only include a single in `docs/change_log/index.md` which links to a full document outlining all changes included in the release.
 However, a PATCH release (X.X.X) should simply a list of single line entries summarizing each change directly in the file `docs/change_log/index.md` (see [Versions](#versions) for an explanation of MAJOR, MINOR, and PATCH releases).

 If a change is the first since the last release, then the appropriate entries and/or files may need to be created and included in a PR.
 A PR should not